 The Ghost of Oradour

-We drove into Oradour on a hot, cloudless day in June, a last sightseeing stop in France before heading back to Paris for our flight home.
+We drove into Oradour on a hot, cloudless day in June 2003 while on vacation in France.
 The only entrance to the old village is through a modern visitors’ center, with an extensive exhibit detailing the events leading up to the massacre, a video featuring stories from the survivors, and a description of the bitter aftermath.
 After taking in the sobering history, you walk through a tunnel into the town.
 For the most part, everything that was made of wood or glass was destroyed—roofs, floors, windows, doors; only stone walls, sidewalks, and metal fixtures remain intact.
 Small signs indicate the function of each building and the name of its former owner.
 I was surprised at how large and spread out the village was; the scale of the destruction was truly astonishing.

 On the edge of the village is the cemetery, which for me was the most striking part of the town.
 It was deeply disturbing to realize that the entire town is buried here, and more disturbing still to read, again and again, “Died June 10, 1944.”
 Unlike the sites we had visited in Paris where the nameless dead of centuries ago were interred, this cemetery struck much closer to home.
 Though I have no personal connection to anyone from Oradour, I somehow felt as though this could have been my village, my friends, my family listed on the roll of the dead.
 It’s hard not to be affected by the randomness and ruthlessness with which so many innocent people were killed.